5 ways to help a stressed hamster, according to a vet

 Hamsters can also become stressed because they aren’t getting enough mental and physical stimulation.
 Boredom and a lack of enrichment can lead to frustration and stress symptoms.
 Stress symptoms can also develop if your hamster is unwell or in pain, so it's essential to get to know your hamster's normal behavior so that you can spot changes quickly.

-The most important thing you must do if you think your hamster is stressed is to take them to a veterinarian.
+The most important thing you must do if you think your hamster is stressed is to take them to a vet.
 The vet can check for signs of pain or illness and give you advice on how to combat your hamster’s stress.
 Once you’re sure there’s no medical reason for your hamster’s anxious behavior, you can start looking for things to tweak in their environment or your handling.

 You should ensure that your hamster’s home is the perfect size for them, with plenty of space for exercise, eating, drinking, and relaxing.
-Here are some tips for selecting the right size cage.
+Here are some tips for selecting the right size hamster cage.

 Ensure that their cage is in a quiet part of the house, away from other pets and without much footfall.
 Keeping up with a regular and thorough cleaning regime will also help to alleviate their stress, as will providing them with chews and toys for enrichment.
 When it comes to handling, it's not always easy to help your hamster feel more confident, especially if they haven't been handled from a young age.